techidaily/site-win11-tips/source/_posts/5-effective-steps-for-lifelong-disabling-of-windows-defender.md

 Repeat the following steps:

-1. Visit the[Winaero Tweaker download](https://winaero.com/download-winaero-tweaker/) page and download the installer file on your system.
+1. Visit the [Winaero Tweaker download](https://winaero.com/download-winaero-tweaker/) page and download the installer file on your system.
 2. Install Winaero Tweaker and right-click on the application and select the**Run as administrator** option.
 3. Click on the search icon and type Defender.
 Click on the**Microsoft Defender \\ Disable Microsoft Defender** search result.
 ![Disable Windows Defender Using Winaero Tweaker](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/disable-windows-defender-using-winaero-tweaker.jpg)